Marriott has a large presence around the globe, with more than 7,300 properties across the world.

 While Air Canada’s Aeroplan program isn’t what it once was, it can still be a great way to get to Western Europe.

 For 55,000 miles (transfer 135,000 Marriott Bonvoy points), you can fly one-way in business class from the U.S. to places like Paris, Copenhagen, and Berlin.

 If economy is more your speed, you can book a flight for 30,000 miles (transfer 75,000 Marriott Bonvoy points).

 Award bookings with some of Air Canada’s Star Alliance partners do include some significant fuel surcharges, so consider that when using Aeroplan.
 Fortunately, award bookings with some partners — including Turkish Airlines, United Airlines, and SAS — do not include these fuel surcharges.

-Even with these annoying surcharges, Aeroplan excels as a program by allowing either 2 stopovers or 1 stopover and an open-jaw.
-This makes seeing more of Europe much easier!
+Even with these annoying surcharges, Aeroplan excels as a program by allowing either 2 stopovers or 1 stopover and an open jaw, making seeing more of Europe much easier!

 There are far too many great uses of Marriott Bonvoy points to count.
 As a transfer partner with over 40 airlines, Marriott Bonvoy points are definitely among the most valuable rewards points in the world.